MateenCode/Introduction-Angular/README.md

 * FormModule: Two way data binding from template to component and vice versa using;
 * HttpModule: Ability to fetch values from RestfulAPI;
 * ngIf: Angular of If statement;
-* Ro* uterModule: ability to have single page applications;
+* RouterModule: ability to have single page applications;

 # Screen Shot